Operation Barkhane: 2021–2022: French withdrawal

-French forces carried out a controversial airstrike during the course of Operation Eclipse which locals claimed targeted a wedding ceremony in the village of Bounti, in the central Mopti region, on 3 January.
-The French military denied these claims and asserted that the strike had successfully targeted a group of jihadist fighters.
+French forces carried out a controversial airstrike during the course of operation Éclipse which locals claimed targeted a wedding ceremony in the village of Bounti, in the central Mopti region, on 3 January.
+The French military denied these accusations and claimed that the strike had successfully targeted a group of jihadist fighters.
+However, the United Nations mission in Mali, known as MINUSMA, investigated the airstrike and concluded that it had killed 19 unarmed civilians, most of whom were elderly.
+France maintained its version of events, calling the UN investigation "biased".

 France announced it had suspended joint military operations with Mali on 3 June, in response to the coup d'état carried out by the Malian military, resulting in the deposition of the interim president Bah Ndaw and Prime Minister Moctar Ouane in May.

 The president of France Emmanuel Macron announced on 10 June that the operation would soon be coming to an end and instead be replaced by a mission involving forces from more countries.
 He also added that the French forces will withdraw in a phased manner, but some will remain as part of another international mission, for which France would convince other countries to join.
 As to the reason for the withdrawal, he stated that France could not continue to work with the national governments in the Sahel region, as they were negotiating with terrorists.

 On 2 July, France announced that it would resume its suspended joint military operations with Mali, following discussions with the interim government of the country.

-On 9 July, Macron stated that France will withdraw between 2,500–3,000 troops from the Sahel, while retaining other troops to thwart militant operations and supporting regional forces.
+On 9 July, Macron stated that France will withdraw between 2,500 and 3,000 troops from the Sahel, while retaining other troops to thwart militant operations and supporting regional forces.
 On 13 July, he announced that Barkhane would end in the first quarter of 2022.

-Macron on 15 September announced that Barkhane forces had killed Adnan Abu Walid al-Sahrawi, the leader of Islamic State in the Greater Sahara.
+On 15 September, Macron announced that Barkhane forces had killed Adnan Abu Walid al-Sahrawi, the leader of Islamic State in the Greater Sahara.
 The assassination was conducted on 17 August using a drone in the Dangalous Forest of Mali near the border with Niger, according to the Chief of the Defence Staff Thierry Burkhard, after gathering information on locations where al-Sahrawi was likely to hide from captured IS-GS members.
 Burkhard added that al-Sahrawi was travelling on a motorcycle with another person when he was killed.
 A unit comprising 20 soldiers of the French Army's special forces was then sent to confirm the identities of those killed and found that the strike had killed ten IS-GS members.